OpenXAIProject/pnpxai/README.md

 ## [Demo](https://openxaiproject.github.io/pnpxai/demo/)

+## Documentation

+The [Documentation](https://openxaiproject.github.io/pnpxai/) contains the API reference for all of the functionality of the framework.
+Primarily, high-level modules of the framework include:
+- Detector
+- Explainer
+- Recommender
+- Evaluator
+- Optimizer

 ## Acknowledgements

 > This research was initiated by KAIST XAI Center and conducted in collaboration with multiple institutions, including Seoul National University, Korea University, Sogang University, and ETRI.